SOFTS-Raw sugar slumps to one-year low on Brazil production data

 COFFEE

 * Dealers said the market continued to derive support from falling exchange stocks.
-ICE certified stocks, as of July 26, stood at only 703,310 bags, sharply down from 2.18 million bags a year ago.
+ICE certified stocks, as of July 27, stood at 700,335 bags, sharply down from 2.18 million bags a year ago.

 * They also noted if the weather in top producer Brazil remains dry in coming weeks it could have an adverse impact on next year's crop.